Country summary of

 For this summary, we have not been able to classify municipalities, but for ease of reading it refers to the types of grid cells using the three classes of municipalities.

-In case of cross-border settlement areas, only population and surfaces estimates related to the Country are considered in this summary.
+In case of cross-border settlement areas, only population and surfaces estimates related to the Country are considered in the national figures.

 The summary includes results from automatic data analytics workflows including global best available satellite data records collected by the Landsat Earth Observation program and census data made available by National Statistical Offices.
 The data is aggregated in four reference years 1975, 1990, 2000, 2015.
 They should be considered as nominal dates aggregating the best suitable data in the given period.
 Despite the best efforts done, unavoidable information gaps in specific locations can result from unavailability of suitable satellite data or census data.
 In particular, the uncertainty of the estimates is increasing in the older reference years.